openziti/ziti-doc/docfx_project/ziti/quickstarts/network/hosted.md

 /home/ubuntu/.ziti/quickstart/ip-10-0-0-1
 ```

-## Install Ziti Admin Console (ZAC) [Optional]
+## Install OpenZiti Admin Console (ZAC) [Optional]

 Once you have the network up and running, if you want to install the UI management console, the ZAC, [follow along with
 the installation guide](~/ziti/quickstarts/zac/installation.md)

 ## Using the Overlay

 Now you have your zero trust overlay network in place, you probably want to try it out.
 Head on over to
 [the services quickstart](~/ziti/quickstarts/services/index.md) and start the journey to understanding how to use OpenZiti.